 The Kingman Fire District was formed and 25 men were designated and elected to become members of the newly organized fire department.
 The department held its first meeting on October 6, 1921 and established an operation budget of $10,000.00.
 At this time, a new 1922 American La France pumper and eleven fire hydrants were ordered.

 The next order of business for this busy group was building a fire station to house their new pumper.
-This issue was resolved when in June of 1922, a new fire station was completed at the corner of 5th Street and Beale Street.
-This building, as well as the 1922 American La France, are still part of our community and a living reminder of the Fire Department's beginnings.
+This issue was resolved when in June of 1922; a new fire station was completed at the corner of 5th Street and Beale Street.
+This building, as well as the 1922 American La France, is still part of our community and a living reminder of the Fire Department's beginnings.